shariq1989/cookbook/content/recipe/Crispy_Sichuan_Chicken.md

 #### Can I make this recipe gluten-free?

-Yes, replace the all-purpose flour with chickpea flour or add more cornstarch.
-Also, substitute tamari sauce in place of soy sauce.
+Yes, replace the all-purpose flour with [chickpea flour](https://amzn.to/30F0Vf2) or add more cornstarch.
+AlsoM substitute [tamari sauce](https://amzn.to/30F0uBo) in place of soy sauce.

 #### Can I freeze the Chongqing Laziji?